-However, when travelling remotely in your vehicle – water is the most important thing of all.
+However, when travelling remotely in your vehicle, water is the most important consideration of all.

-Four-wheel-drive (4WD) self-sufficiency is:
+Four-Wheeled Drive (4WD) self-sufficiency is:

-- Carrying all your water
+- Carrying your water

-- Transporting all your food
+- Transporting your food

-- Taking all your fuel
+- Moving your fuel

 - Having a reliable communication link and

-3 people x 5 days x 5L/ day = 75 L
+- Survival water requirements: 3 people x 5 days x 2L/ day = 30L

-- Total water requirements: 3 people x 5 days x 2L/ day = 30L
+- Total water requirements: 3 people x 5 days x 5L/ day = 75 L

-If you want to be truly self-sufficient, you do have to carry a fair amount of water if you’re spending time in a remote area.
-Thankfully, there are a few options when it comes to storing water in your 4wd:
+200% of the amount required for survival is 60L, so 75L should cover this group.
+If you’re spending time in a remote area and you want to be truly self-sufficient, you need to carry a fair volume of water.
+Thankfully, there are a few options when it comes to storing water in your 4WD: